Guide for Authors

-Animal Health, Production and Hygiene (Animal Health, Prod and Hyg) is an international journal that publishes original researches and reviews on all aspects of veterinary science involving ruminant, domestic, poultry, laboratory, marine and exotic animals, zoonozes and public health.
+Animal Health, Production and Hygiene (Animal Health, Prod and Hyg) is an international journal that publishes original researches and reviews on all aspects of veterinary science involving ruminants, equids, carnivores, poultry, laboratory, marine and exotic animals diseases, zoonoses and public health, basic and preclinical veterinary sciences, animal husbandry, genetics, animal nutrition and nutritional diseases, food hygiene, veterinary medical products and technology.
 The Editorial Board accepts the manuscripts on the understanding that they have not been published elsewhere and, if accepted, will not be reprinted in whole or in part without the Board's written approval.
 The manuscripts consist of original research article, short paper, case report, review article and letter to editor.
-Manuscripts submitted for publication should be written in Turkish or English.
+Manuscripts submitted for publication should be written only in English.
 The manuscript, prepared according to "Uniform Requirements for Manuscripts submitted to “Animal Health, Prod and Hyg ", is not returned to the corresponding author because of the incorrectness of the format.

 The corresponding author must give written assurance that the manuscript has solely to this journal and is not published, in press or is under consideration for publication elsewhere.
 If authors had an article previously related study, authors are required to declare this in their letter and to enclose copies of those publications for an editorial perusal.

 Circumstances relating to animal experimentation must meet the International Guiding Principles for Biomedical Research Involving Animals as issued by the Council for the International Organizations of Medical Sciences.
 They are obtainable from: Executive Secretary C.I.O.M.S., c/o WHO, Via Appia, CH-1211 Geneva 27, Switzerland.
 Unnecessary suffering in animal experimentation is not acceptable to the Editors of the Animal Health, Production and Hygiene.
-Authors must indicate the nature of ethical approval with the serial number of institute for a study in the appropriate section of the Materials and Methods of a manuscript.
+Authors must indicate the nature of ethical approval with the serial number of institutes for a study in the appropriate section of the Materials and Methods of a manuscript.
 If necessary, editorial board may also request the official document of the ethical commission report.

 Format of Articles